How to be Productive While Working From Home

 ABOUT THE AUTHOR:

 Ross earned her doctorate in pharmacy (PharmD) at The University of Texas at Austin (UT Austin).
 Her years of experience practicing in various pharmacy settings also lead to multiple board certifications, including ambulatory care, geriatrics, and pharmacotherapy.
+She currently serves as the director of the PharmacyChecker international verification program.

-Ross is also the founder of Off Script Consults, a pharmacy consulting business.
+Ross also founded Off Script Consults, a pharmacy consulting business.
 She strives to combine her passion for pharmacy, education, and writing to improve the quality of life and financial outcomes for people with chronic medical conditions, caregivers, and healthcare providers.

 She particularly enjoys creating relatable and helpful content for her readers and viewers.
 For writing samples, please visit her Muck Rack portfolio.
 For videos, please visit her “Off Script Consults” YouTube channel.